-If a child has lifelong or significant difficulties, they may undergo a Statutory Assessment Process which is usually requested by the school but can also be requested by a parent or professional working with the child.
-This will occur where the complexity of need or lack of clarity around the needs of the child means that the school has been unable to meet the child's needs effectively through its delegated funding and all available resources have been exhausted.
+If a pupil has lifelong or significant difficulties, they may undergo a Statutory Assessment Process which is usually requested by the school but can also be requested by a parent or professional working with the pupil.
+This will occur where the complexity of need or lack of clarity around the needs of the pupil means that the school has been unable to meet their needs effectively through its delegated funding and all available resources have been exhausted.

 The decision to make a request for an Education, Health and Care Needs Assessment will be taken at a progress review.
-The request will combine information from a variety of sources including parents, the school and any Outside Agencies who may be supporting the child.
+The request will combine information from a variety of sources including parents, the school and any Outside Agencies who may be supporting the pupil.
 The request is submitted to the Local Authority SEND Team, where a panel of professionals will make a decision.
 This process takes 20 weeks.
-Requests can be turned down by the local authority and in these instances parents have the right to appeal against the decision.
+Requests can be turned down by the Local Authority and in these instances, parents have the right to appeal against the decision.

-7. Monitoring Arrangements
+Monitoring Arrangements